theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.14
+- added new custom inserts for your journals!

 ## Version 0.9.13
 - Removed flickering when editing something on a map due to saves
 - Fow now saves instantly upon mouse release instead that using a timer